amberkakkar01/Sentence-Polarity-Checker/README.md

 # Polarity
-Sentiment Analysis with Artificial Intelligence Using python.
+Sentiment Analysis with Artificial Intelligence Using python and used emoji to express emotions.